graphql-aspnet/graphql-aspnet.github.io/docs/controllers/field-paths.md

     public Manager OrderDonuts(string type, int quantity){/*...*/}
 }
 ```

-We'd pair these methods with different URL fragments and could work out which method to call in a REST request based on the full structure of the URL.

-However, GraphQL states that input arguments can be passed in any order [Spec § [2.6](https://graphql.github.io/graphql-spec/October2021/#sec-Language.Arguments)].
-By definition there is not enough information in the query syntax language to decide which overload to invoke.
+GraphQL states that input arguments can be passed in any order [Spec § [2.6](https://graphql.github.io/graphql-spec/October2021/#sec-Language.Arguments)].
+By definition, there is not enough information in the query syntax language to decide which overload to invoke.
 To combat the issue, the runtime will reject any field that it can't uniquely identify.

 No problem through, there are a number of ways fix the conflict.